jimarinh/riscv_uq/tlv_files/readme.md

 # Support libraries for Makerchip

-This module support a simple output peripheral composed by one diplay and 8-leds to be used with Makerchip.
+This module support a simple output peripheral composed by one 7 segment display and 8-leds to be used with Makerchip.

-To instantiate this module includes in the \SV section and \TLV section the following:
+To instantiate this module includes in the \SV and \TLV sections the following:

 ```
 \SV